Xetibo/ReSet-Doc/sections/introduction.typ

 applications.

 ReSet was a semester project for the OST, Eastern Switzerland University of Applied Sciences.
-This paper will expand on the original work, solving existing issues and expanding its feature set.
+This thesis will expand on the original work, solving existing issues and expanding its feature set.

 #subsection("Objectives")
-The focus of this paper is the on the introduction of a plugin system for the existing ReSet application, which was omitted from the original work due time constraints.
+The focus of this thesis is the on the introduction of a plugin system for the existing ReSet application, which was omitted from the original work due time constraints.